The Definitive Guide To Higher Rankings For WordPress Sites

-That’s why I decided to make my most important articles into pages.
+That’s why we decided to make our most important articles into pages.
 That way, you can easily update them and do a new post about what you’ve changed.

 4.2 New wine in an old bottle

-If a post on your blog becomes incredibly popular and starts to rank for a nice keyword, like mine did for WordPress SEO, you could do the following:
+If a post on your blog becomes incredibly popular and starts to rank for a nice keyword, like this one did for WordPress SEO, you could do the following:

 - create a new page with updated and improved content